 Tire rotation is regular maintenance that should be performed as recommended and is required to maintain the tire’s warranty coverage.
 (Consult the tire manufacturer’s warranty booklet provided with the vehicle for more details.)

 A wheel alignment is the adjustment of angles that the tires make in relation to the road surface and each other.
 The primary alignment angles are camber, caster, and toe.

-Technicians measure alignment angles using sophisticated equipment, then adjust or possibly replace suspension components as needed to set alignment to original Honda specifications.
+Our technicians measure alignment angles using sophisticated equipment, then adjust or possibly replace suspension components as needed to set the alignment to original Honda specifications.

-Honda dealerships strive to offer the same things people choose a Honda vehicle for, including reliability, dependability, and value.
-The Parts and Service Department is committed to earning your loyalty every time you visit and helping you prolong the life of your vehicle.
+Our dealership strives to offer the same things people choose a Honda vehicle for, including reliability, dependability, and value.
+Our Parts and Service Department is committed to earning your loyalty every time you visit and helping you prolong the life of your vehicle.

 Our Dealership Parts and Service personnel are trained professionals and are continually provided leading-edge customer service, process, and technical training.
 Combine that with up-to-date technical resources, specialized processes, and specific tools for your exact model and year, and you’ve got the right people to help make maintaining your Honda as satisfying as owning it.